 Then click the Search button.

-Step 3: Review the Search Results List
+Step 3: Review the Search Results and Entity Status

 After entering your business name (e.g., Global Solutions LLC) into the Oregon Business Name Search and clicking Search, you'll land on a results page showing all entities that contain those words in any order.